emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. The site has watchlists + history. ✔️
 1. Has sorting options + watch history based recommendations when you login. ✔️
-1. Site has 4K content. ✔️
+1. Site is completely usable without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️

 Community Favorites: 🌟🌟🌟🌟🌟🌟🌟🌟

 ***
-## xPrime
+## movie-web Instances
 ### Score: 24/24
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
+1. Finds streams consistently for both new and old content. ✔️
-1. They have 4 servers and they do auto-switch if one fails. ✔️
+1. They have 9 sources, and it does auto-switch if one fails. ✔️
-1. Site does have episode auto-next. ✔️
+1. Site does have auto-next. ✔️
-1. Sites UI feels modern, shows trailers on hover, one of the best. ✔️
+1. Very nice UI, search works well, lots of user settings. ✔️
-1. Has built in subs for most content and allows adjustments. ✔️
+1. You can add, search or adjust subtitles on the site. ✔️
 1. It has movies, shows and anime. ✔️
-1. Site has watchlists and continue watching. ✔️
+1. Site has continue watching options that can be synced. ✔️
-1. Good sorting, gives recommendations based on watched, and has mood based search. ✔️
+1. Site has good sorting + random suggestions and editor picks. ✔️
-1. Site has 4K content (apollo) + videasy api. ✔️
+1. Site is completely usable without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️

-Community Favorites: 🌟
+Community Favorites: 🌟🌟🌟🌟

 ***
 ## 456movie